OdedMous/Medical-Text-Classification/README.md

 ![pic](https://github.com/OdedMous/Medical-Transcriptions-Classification/blob/main/images/model_loss.png?raw=true)

 ## TODO
+Problem:
+if the training loss is not decreasing, chances are the model is too simple for the data.
+The other possibility is that our data just doesn’t contain meaningful information that lets it explain the output

 - Add another layer of finetuning FF (if the SNN doesnt learn we should try yo increase its power.
 More parametrs = more power)